 Course duration may be affected by delays in completing course requirements, such as accessing or completing work placements.

-As a student in a Cloud (online) course (with on-campus intensives in some units) in the Faculty of Health you will be expected to spend at least 11-13 hours per unit every week participating in a range of teaching activities.
+As a student in an online course with on campus intensives in some units in the Faculty of Health you will be expected to spend at least 11-13 hours per unit every week participating in a range of teaching activities.
 This could include classes, seminars, practicals, placements and online interaction via CloudDeakin.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.
 Teaching, placements and assessment tasks may take place outside of Deakin University teaching periods.

 HSE721, HSE724 and HSE725 require on campus attendance.

-International students can choose to attend HSE721 intensive via on campus or cloud mode (video conferencing).
+International students can choose to attend HSE721 intensive via on campus or online (video conferencing).
 We would recommend international students attend the HSE721 intensive on campus alongside the HSE725 intensive.

 - two years' of relevant work experience (or part-time equivalent)